 Use a shallow container with drainage holes, such as a recycled plastic clamshell container, like those used for berries or cherry tomatoes in the grocery store.
 Make sure to first wash the container in warm soapy water to remove debris and then sanitize in a 1:9 ratio of bleach to water for 30 minutes.
 When the containers have finished soaking, rinse them in clean water prior to use.
 Fill your container with 1 to 2 inches of pre-moistened seed starting media.

 When seedlings emerge, the first leaf or pair of leaves to show are the cotyledons, which can look very different from the leaves that follow, called “true” leaves.
-Microgreens are ready to harvest in about 7 to 14 days after sowing, when they have cotyledons, and baby greens are ready in about 20 days, when they have true leaves at 2"–4".
+Microgreens are ready to harvest in about 7 to 14 days after sowing, when they have cotyledons, or when the first true leaves have begun to form, depending on preference.
+Baby greens are ready in about 20 days, when they have true leaves at 2"–4".
 Once cut, microgreens will not regrow, although if some leaves are left intact on baby greens you may see regrowth.
 Cool growing temperatures (below 65°F) may slow germination and growth.
 Harvest by cutting just above the soil line.
 Rinse and use, or store dry micro- and baby greens in the refrigerator in a sealed container.
 See individual seed packets for more information about growing and using each variety.

 Care for Kit